Every trader has a different risk tolerance, but for our Vector Ridge process I will give you clear, practical guidelines on sizing and risk.

 - Take profits quickly

-- This protects you from the unpredictability that comes with weaker setups
+- This protects you from the unpredictability that comes with weaker trades

 VOLATILE & LEVERAGED ASSETS